Abused animals recovering, charges filed

 Chief Deputy District Attorney Lisa Turner confirmed charges were filed Wednesday evening against Joe LaRue and Danielle LaRue (nee Brown), the owners of Pawsitive K9 Solutions, where the starving and neglected animals were found.

-At the couple's private residence, a dead rabbit and a dead horse were found, along with a number of other critically neglected animals, including more dogs but cats, another horse and two chickens.
-A small illegal marijuana farm also discovered there.
+At the couple's private residence, a dead rabbit and a dead horse were found, along with a number of other critically neglected animals, including not only more dogs, but cats, another horse and two chickens.
+A small illegal marijuana farm was also discovered there.

 The LaRues each were charged with multiple counts of felony second-degree animal neglect, misdemeanor charges of animal abandonment, two felony charges of illegal marijuana cultivation and possession, a misdemeanor charge of water diversion and several charges of theft.